jwoh1323/Team-4---ML2/README.md

-# Machine Learning for Business Applications 2 Final Prjoject
+# Machine Learning for Business Applications 2
+# Final Prjoject
 # Group 4

 *Steven Luong, Emma MacKay, Jinwoo Oh, Thao Spraggins*

-**News Category Detection**
+**Predicting Purchases, Ratings, and Categories Based on Amazon Reviews**

 This repsoitory represent the codings used for each prediction task.
 For the rating prediction task, we implemented a latent factor model with regularization.